Managing the impact of EVs on the electric grid

 The need for managed EV charging couldn’t be timelier.

 Electricity demand fluctuates throughout the day, typically peaking in the early evening.
-If an increasing number of EV owners charge their vehicles during peak hours, it can overwhelm electric grids and force utilities to use “dirtier” energy sources to keep up with demand.
-In short, the impact of EVs on the grid largely depends on when vehicle owners charge their cars.
+If more EV owners charge their vehicles during peak hours, it can overwhelm electric grids and force utilities to use “dirtier” energy sources to keep up with demand.

 This is where Rolling Energy Resources comes in.